yash509/Meta-Front-End-Developer/Course 6 - Advanced React/Week 2 - React Hooks and Custom Hooks/4.exercises/3.create-your-own-custom-hook-useprevious/README.md

 Save the changes and run the app.

 Use the checklist below to verify that the completed app is behaving as required:
-1. It shows a heading that reads: "Today is: Monday"
+1. It shows a heading that reads: `"Today is: Monday"`
-2. When the user clicks the "Get next day" button, this updates the heading, which now spans two lines.
+2. When the user clicks the `"Get next day"` button, this updates the heading, which now spans two lines.
-3. The first line of the updated heading now reads "Today is: Tuesday", and the second line reads "Previous work day was: Monday".
+3. The first line of the updated heading now reads `"Today is: Tuesday", and the second line reads "Previous work day was: Monday"`.

 ## App Preview